Things to Consider

-- What are my child’s strengths in the classroom?
+- What are my child’s strengths and challenges in the classroom?

-- How do you (or will you) support my child when he or she needs help?
+- How do you support my child when they need help?

-- Do you have some examples of my child’s work that we can look at together?
-How does this work compare to the standards that he or she is expected to meet by the end of the year?
+- Do you have examples of my child’s work that we can look at together?

-- Are there programs or services in the community that can support my child?
+- Are there programs in the community that might help my child?

 - What are some learning activities I can do at home or in the neighborhood?

-- What questions should I ask my child when we read together?
+- What are some questions I can ask my child when we read together?

-- How can I help my child if he or she is struggling with homework?
+- How can I help my child if they are struggling with homework?

-If RtI has been provided and your child still needs more support, you or the NYC DOE can make a referral for an evaluation for special education services.
+If RTI has been provided and your child still needs more support, you or the DOE can make a referral for an evaluation for special education.
 You can also request a Section 504 Accommodation.